mephilip/email-framework/README.md

 			- `_r-grid.scss` This file container responsive styles pertaining the the grid
 		- **partials**
 			- `_super-header.scss` the styles for the pretext and view in web link
-			- `_header.scss` styles for the header with the logo and security zone
 			- `_footer.scss` styles for the footer
 		- **grid**
 			- `_grid-pm.scss` The grid based off the page margin variable